US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 Fast Doc Review Department Expansion: Congress allocated significant additional enforcement funding to CBP, which was used to create a specialized team of trade compliance veterans with direct knowledge of Chinese logistics practices.
 This team operates under a strict zero-tolerance review standard.

-De Minimis Suspension Effect: With Executive Order 14324 eliminating informal entry pathways for Chinese goods (as discussed below), CBP's formal entry volume increased sharply.
+De Minimis Suspension Effect: With Executive Order 14324 eliminating informal entry pathways for Chinese goods, CBP's formal entry volume increased sharply.
 To handle the load without reducing scrutiny, CBP automated and intensified document screening across all entry types.

 The 5H Process: From Flag to Potential Forced Return